edmacabebe/d3v3nvy/DEV.LOCAL/documents/build_marklogic_docker_image.md

 marklogic9                                   latest              60784656367c        41 seconds ago      1.809 GB

 ```
 # Congratulations!
-You have just build the MarkLogic9 Docker Image!
+You have just built the MarkLogic9 Docker Image!